kojq/gal/README.md

 ## Warnings

-- See https://github.com/kojq/run/issues/5 for the current TODO list
 - Before starting, set Secure Boot mode to Setup mode via firmware settings
   - sbctl does not work with all hardware
 - Before starting, install desired drivers